GServlet/gservlet-api/README.md

 ## Status

-The current release of GServlet is 1.0
+The current version of GServlet is 1.0

 ## Contributing